emberjs/rfcs/text/0051-strategies.md

   + removing unused initializers/services (this likely entails work on dependency injection layer as we would need access to a resolver resolution map)
-+ treeshaking (Rollup-like treeshaking where we include *only* the code that is used)
++ tree-shaking (Rollup-like tree-shaking where we include *only* the code that is used)

 `Linker` would be able to take an `exclude` list of modules as a parameter.